 During the session, there were a couple of activities that were inaccessible for me to complete using the method prescribed by the trainers.
 Some of these activities were pre-warned and somewhere on the spot.
 The trainers created an environment where I as a disabled person felt confident to request an alternative method.
 Each time, the trainers very competently found alternative ways for me to participate in a meaningful way.
 Sometimes this involved consultation with myself and sometimes they already had an alternative up their sleeve!

 Have you heard about the Disability Inclusion Community?
-A brand-new community coming soon designed specifically for professionals working to develop disability inclusion in their workplace.
+A brand-new online membership community designed specifically for professionals working to develop disability inclusion in their workplace.
 Join live sessions, engage and interact in the community forum and benefit from a library of resources.
-Click here for all the latest updates
+Click here to see how your organisation can benefit

 Esi (pronounced SE) set up Celebrating Disability in 2017; offering training, consulting and auditing to support businesses attract, engage and retain disabled people.
 Having the opportunity to support businesses to see the wealth of benefits that disabled people can bring to business, either as customers or employees is a privilege.
 She is passionate about disability equality and inclusion and loves nothing more than that “Ah ha” moment with a client when they see what disability equality and inclusion can do for them.